Your Guide to Moving to Portugal

 |Apartment (3 bedrooms) Outside of Centre

-Portugal’s healthcare system is not entirely free, but unlike the US, you won’t fall into debt to pay your medical fees.
+Portugal’s healthcare system is not entirely free, but unlike in the US, you won’t fall into debt to pay your medical fees.
 The government funds healthcare generously; those under the age of 18 and over the age of 65 get completely free healthcare.

 You can’t enjoy the benefits of public healthcare as a temporary resident, except for emergency cases of course.
 Until you obtain your permanent residence, you’ll need to sign up for private health insurance.
 Luckily, private health insurance is cheap and will cost you about $440 for a basic yearly plan and about $1,100 for more extensive coverage.

 The Job Market